stockphrase/no-silo/content/courses/workshops/altering-sources.md

 6. Rewrite your `paraphrase,` but this time integrate some of the author’s language (in the form of short quotations) that you feel is significant or memorable.
 Cite in MLA accordingly.

 7. Write a `summary` of this passage using a single sentence.
+Cite in MLA accordingly.

 ---